On this page

 The objects providing this information are nested within a larger object called data.

-Always included is data.context, providing context information.
-In general, data.context encapsulates Okta objects that your external service can't affect, while objects in data that are outside of data.context encapsulate objects that your external service does can affect, with commands it sends in its response.
+The data.context object is always included and provides context information.
+In general, data.context encapsulates Okta objects that your external service can't affect, while objects in data that are outside of data.context encapsulate objects that your external service can affect, with the commands it sends in its response.

 The response